 About a quarter-mile before reaching Pear Lake, you cross Pear Creek, which flows out of the lake.
 We took a few minutes to refill water containers (we use Sawyer Filters), and I shot another creek video.
 Yes, I love shooting little videos of mountain streams.
-There is something peaceful and comforting hanging out where the unbelievable volume of water flows from the mountains.
+There is something peaceful and comforting hanging out where the unbelievable volume of water that flows from the mountains.

 We had to trudge through a bit of snow for the last couple of hundred years to the lake.
 Snowballs were prepared, but I quickly threw mine against a big boulder in the realization that my boys would completely pummel me if I followed my initial, devious desire to peg one of them!